 Stand Up Paddleboarding near Calgary

 Also in Cochrane, Ghostek North rents paddleboards.
-They also have an agreement with the Ghost Lake Marina and will be onsite renting boards starting in August for 2021.
+They also have an agreement with the Ghost Lake Marina to rent boards on site.
+More information is available on their website.

 Also recommended from a reader: if you start from Sunset Park in Chestermere, you can paddle down the lake to the Dockside Bar and Grill for lunch or dinner before paddling back to your vehicle.
 Now I'm sold on visiting Chestermere!